Computer help for seniors, right on the screen

 "How do I attach a photo to this email?"
 No typing required.
 GuideLayer listens and responds.

-A visible guide cursor lands on the control.
+A visible Focus Lift and Margin Cue land on the control, not a described location.
 Less guessing, less frustration.

 Everyday Mac tasks